 This is clearly an Allentown-area rifle ca. 1790s through perhaps the early 19th century.
-It is influenced somewhat loosely after an antique rifle that I believe was made by one of the “usual suspects,” i.e. one of the Molls, Peter Neihart or perhaps John Rupp Sr., however I've certainly taken some liberties while maintaining a historically and regionally correct appearance.
+It is influenced somewhat loosely after an antique rifle that I believe was made by one of the “usual suspects,” i.e. one of the Molls, Peter Neihart or perhaps John Rupp Sr., however I've certainly taken some liberties while maintaining a regionally correct appearance.
 One noticeable feature of the original rifle that caught my eye was the removal of the inside trigger guard bow.
-It definitely appears to have been original work, although usually this is seen in conjunction with a set-trigger mechanism.
-Why the bow return was removed in this particular case is a mystery; perhaps the purchaser/owner preferred the grip rail positioned very closely to the stock?
+It definitely was original work, although usually this is seen in conjunction with a set-trigger mechanism.
+Why the bow return was removed in this particular case is a mystery; perhaps the owner preferred the grip rail positioned very closely to the stock?
 Regardless of the underlying reason, I find it interesting, quirky and quite attractive!
-This triggerguard possesses a sinuous and flowing form that is quite in-keeping with the architecture of the regional style.
+This triggerguard possesses a sinuous, flowing form that is quite in-keeping with the architecture of the regional style.
 The aging here is of a modest level that seems representative of a piece used constantly for twenty or thirty years.
 There are plenty of nicks, dings, chips, scratches and of course tarnishing and light corrosion evident upon the hardware, creating a believable appearance of use and some age.
 Also seen are remnants of a thin, pale-red varnish although much of it has worn away.
 Overall, the picture presented is of a modestly-decorated rifle within it’s lifetime of active use.
 Trigger reach is 13 5/8″, barrel (Rice) length is 46″ and the bore is .50 caliber.
-The flintlock mechanism is by Stan Hollenbaugh.
-Quarter-sawn sugar maple with ample and fairly vivid figure.
+The flintlock mechanism a customized piece composed of a Hollenbaugh plate/pan/frizzen, a unique cock based upon a Verner rifle and Chambers/Siler internal components.
+The stock is quarter-sawn sugar maple with ample, fairly vivid figure.